ahoqueali/ahoqueali.github.io/_posts/2024-12-30-how-rest-allows-building-of-scalable-web-applications.md

 **Birth of the World Wide Web**
 In 1998, At CERN, Sir Tim Berners-Lee, invented the Web to allow information to be shared by Scientists.

-The use of the internet started growing exponentially and the need to make the web scale became paramount.
+The use of the web started growing exponentially and the need to make the web scale became paramount.

 **Scaling the World Wide Web**
 In 1993, Roy Fielding became actively involved with the World Wide Web and in early 1994, started working on specifying and improving the WWW infrastructure, URI, HTTP and HTML.